rockhopsoft/survloop/README.md

 <a href="https://openpolice.org/complaint-xml-example" target="_blank">/complaint-xml-example</a><br />
 <a href="https://openpolice.org/complaint-xml-all" target="_blank">/complaint-xml-all</a>

-Other projects running SurvLoop: <a href="https://powerscore.resourceinnovation.org/start/calculator" target="_blank">
+Other projects running Survloop: <a href="https://powerscore.resourceinnovation.org/start/calculator" target="_blank">
 Cannabis PowerScore</a> (<a href="https://github.com/resourceinnovation/cannabisscore" target="_blank">GitHub</a>), and
 <a href="https://drugstory.me" target="_blank">Drug Story</a> (less active).

-The installation used for SurvLoop.org is currently the best example of a bare-bones extenstion of SurvLoop:<br />
+The installation used for Survloop.org is currently the best example of a bare-bones extenstion of Survloop:<br />
 <a href="https://github.com/rockhopsoft/survlooporg" target="_blank">github.com/rockhopsoft/survlooporg</a>